PaoloMissier/CSC8101-assignment-students-2018-19/docs/README.md

 - small, for code debugging purposes.
 Download and inspect from [here](data/ml-latest-small.zip). this contains 100,000 ratings applied to 9,000 movies by 600 users.
 Last updated 9/2018.
 - large, for testing your actual models: 20 million ratings applied to 27,000 movies by 138,000 users.
-   This has been upoloaded to the cluster data store for you.
+   This has been uploaded to the cluster data store for you.

 You will be using only one of the files in the dataset: **ratings.csv**.
 The large version on the cluster has been stored as a parquet file, a binary format for Spark dataframes that is much faster to load than csv.